Francis turbine: Development

 Water wheels of different types have been used for more than 1,000 years to power mills of all types, but they were relatively inefficient.
 Nineteenth-century efficiency improvements of water turbines allowed them to replace nearly all water wheel applications and compete with steam engines wherever water power was available.
 After electric generators were developed in the late 1800s, turbines were a natural source of generator power where potential hydropower sources existed.

 In 1826 the French engineer Benoit Fourneyron developed a high-efficiency (80%) outward-flow water turbine.
 Water was directed tangentially through the turbine runner, causing it to spin.
-Another French engineer Jean-Victor Poncelet designed an inward-flow turbine in about 1820 that used the same principles.
+Another French engineer, Jean-Victor Poncelet, designed an inward-flow turbine in about 1820 that used the same principles.
 S. B. Howd obtained a US patent in 1838 for a similar design.

 In 1848 James B. Francis, while working as head engineer of the Locks and Canals company in the water wheel-powered textile factory city of Lowell, Massachusetts, improved on these designs to create more efficient turbines.
 He applied scientific principles and testing methods to produce a very efficient turbine design.
 More importantly, his mathematical and graphical calculation methods improved turbine design and engineering.
 His analytical methods allowed the design of high-efficiency turbines to precisely match a site's water flow and pressure (water head).

 Components

 A Francis turbine consists of the following main parts:

 Spiral casing: The spiral casing around the runner of the turbine is known as the volute casing or scroll case.
 Throughout its length, it has numerous openings at regular intervals to allow the working fluid to impinge on the blades of the runner.
 These openings convert the pressure energy of the fluid into kinetic energy just before the fluid impinges on the blades.
 This maintains a constant velocity despite the fact that numerous openings have been provided for the fluid to enter the blades, as the cross-sectional area of this casing decreases uniformly along the circumference.

 Guide and stay vanes: The primary function of the guide and stay vanes is to convert the pressure energy of the fluid into kinetic energy.
 It also serves to direct the flow at design angles to the runner blades.

+Runner blades: Runner blades are the heart of any turbine.
+These are the centers where the fluid strikes and the tangential force of the impact produces torque causing the shaft of the turbine to rotate.
+Close attention to design of blade angles at inlet and outlet is necessary, as these are major parameters affecting power production.

 Draft tube: The draft tube is a conduit that connects the runner exit to the tail race where the water is discharged from the turbine.
 Its primary function is to reduce the velocity of discharged water to minimize the loss of kinetic energy at the outlet.
 This permits the turbine to be set above the tail water without appreciable drop of available head.